 This is a great plant for schools and homes!
 It is really easy to grow and to keep alive and it also doesn’t take up too much space.
 Spider plants like sunlight and they work well on a windowsill.
 If the tips of their leaves begin to turn brown it means you’re not watering them enough.
 They also have runners so they are good for teaching children about plant asexual reproduction.
 You can show them how to cut off the runners and then grow the cuttings into new plants.
-See my post on growing plants with cuttings (coming soon).
+See my post Top Tips for Propagating Plants in Water or Soil.

 Snake Plant / Mother-in-Law’s Tongue (Sansevieria laurentii) *

 This is a very easy plant to grow and makes a very good plant to keep in your classroom or at home if you don’t have a lot of time for watering or maintenance.
 People often say that snake plants ‘thrive on neglect’ because they don’t like too much water.
 They get root rot if their soil is kept too damp or if they are watered too often.

 They can be put in smaller pots for a windowsill or else easily grown in large floor pots.
 Keep in mind that they are somewhat poisonous and the leaves can also be hard and sharp at the ends.
 We trim the ends of ours if they are particularly hard and sharp to prevent accidents with the children.

 This is a slightly different variety of the snake plant above.
 It is very similar but with a slightly different appearance.
 The leaves are a bit more green and grey in colour than Sansevieria laurentii.

 This is another variation of the snake plant above.
 It is similar to the other varieties previously discussed but their leaves are round/cylindrical versus flat.